mathigon/textbooks/content/codes-and-ciphers/content.md

 ---

-### Secret Codes and Ciphers
+## Cryptography

-Some codes are designed in a way that only t
+Some codes are designed in a way that only

-Mention secret codes, and we immediately think of James Bond.
-But nearly everyone uses secret codes in their daily lives, for normal activities such as Internet banking.
-Our communications with our bank are encrypted so that criminals can’t read the messages and gain access to our money.
-At least, not easily.

 Alice and Bob